ru-fu/sdk-nrf/applications/serial_lte_modem/doc/slm_description.rst

    This option configures the application to accept AT commands ending with carriage return and line feed.

+.. option:: CONFIG_SLM_WHITELIST_SIZE - Size of whitelist to filter incoming connections

+   This option specifies the number of IPv4 addresses that you can add to a whitelist for TCP connections.
+   If the whitelist is set, only connections from the specified addresses are allowed.

 .. option:: CONFIG_SLM_TCP_POLL_TIME - Poll time-out in seconds for TCP connection

    This option specifies the poll time-out for the TCP connection, in seconds.